IgniteUI/igniteui-docfx/en/components/overlay_position.md

     | new Point(0, 0) | HorizontalAlignment.Right | VerticalAlignment.Bottom | HorizontalAlignment.Left | VerticalAlignment.Bottom |
 <div class="divider"></div>

 4. **Auto** - Positions the element the same way as the **Connected** positioning strategy.
 It also calculates a different starting point in case the element goes partially out of the view port.
 The **Auto** strategy will initially try to show the element as the **Connected** strategy does.
 If the element goes out of the view port **Auto** will flip the starting point and the direction, i.e. if the direction is 'bottom', it will switch it to 'top' and so on.
-After the flipping, if the element is still of the view port, **Auto** will use the initial directions and the starting point to push the element into the view port.
-For example - if the element goes out of the right side of the view port by 50px, **Auto** will push it with 50px to the left.
-Afterwards if the element is partially out of the view port, then its height or width were greater than the view port's, **Auto** will align the element's left/top edge with the view port's left/top edge.
+After the flipping, if the element is still out of the view port, **Auto** will use the initial directions and the starting point, to push the element into the view port.
+For example - if the element goes out of the right side of the view port, by 50px, **Auto** will push it by 50px to the left.
+Afterwards, if the element is partially out of the view port, then its height or width were greater than the view port's, **Auto** will align the element's left/top edge with the view port's left/top edge.
 Defaults to:
     | target          | horizontalDirection       |  verticalDirection       | horizontalStartPoint     | verticalStartPoint       |
     |:----------------|:--------------------------|:-------------------------|:-------------------------|:-------------------------|
     | new Point(0, 0) | HorizontalAlignment.Right | VerticalAlignment.Bottom | HorizontalAlignment.Left | VerticalAlignment.Bottom |
 <div class="divider"></div>

-5. **Elastic** - Positions the element as in **Connected** positioning strategy and re-sizes the element to fit inside of the view port (re-calculating width and/or height) in case the element is partially out of view. [`minSize`]({environment:angularApiUrl}/interfaces/positionsettings.html#minsize) can be passed in [`positionSettings`]({environment:angularApiUrl}/interfaces/positionsettings.html) to prevent resizing if it would put the element dimensions below a certain threshold.
+5. **Elastic** - Positions the element as in **Connected** positioning strategy and re-sizes the element to fit inside of the view port (re-calculating width and/or height) in case the element is partially out of view. [`minSize`]({environment:angularApiUrl}/interfaces/positionsettings.html#minsize) can be passed in [`positionSettings`]({environment:angularApiUrl}/interfaces/positionsettings.html) to prevent resizing if it would put the element's dimensions below a certain threshold.
 Defaults to:

     | target          | horizontalDirection       |  verticalDirection       | horizontalStartPoint     | verticalStartPoint       | minSize               |
     |:----------------|:--------------------------|:-------------------------|:-------------------------|:-------------------------|-----------------------|